crs4/life_monitor/faq.md

 instance, you can authorize LM to register workflows on the [WorkflowHub](https://workflowhub.eu) on your behalf.

-:bulb: You will still have to authorize LM to perform specific actions on the external service.
+:bulb: As part of the process you may be asked to authorize LM to perform specific actions on the external service on your behalf.
+For instance, LM asks for your authorization to register workflows on your behalf.

-## How do I connect my LifeMonitor account with other services?